-- 45. Plaintiffs reallege and incorporate by reference each and every allegation set forth in paragraphs 1 through 44 as though fully alleged herein. - 46.
+- 75. Plaintiffs reallege and incorporate by reference each and every allegation set forth in paragraphs 1 through 74 as though fully alleged herein. - 76.
 The acts and omissions of Defendants, and each of them, as described herein, violate the constitutional rights of Plaintiffs under the Due Process Clause of the United States Constitution.
-Defendants' policy and practice of combining minimal shelter, often inaccessible to those with disabilities, with heavy law enforcement (particularly under Penal Code section 647(e) and L.B.M.C. sections 8.30.030, 18.05.020), harassment, and threats against those who are forced to sleep outside because they cannot access this shelter places Plaintiffs in a position of increased physical danger.
+Defendants' policy and practice of combining minimal shelter, often inaccessible to those with disabilities with heavy law enforcement (particularly under Penal Code section 647(e) and L.B.M.C. sections 8.30.030, 18.05.020), harassment, and threats against those who are forced to sleep outside because they cannot access this shelter places Plaintiffs in a position of increased physical danger.
 Defendants are aware of the danger because of several high-profile incidents in which homeless individuals were killed or seriously injured and have acted with deliberate indifference to this danger.
-In addition, the exacerbation of Plaintiffs' existing physical and mental disabilities that results from Defendants' policy and practice places Plaintiffs in a position of increased risk of danger.